oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 ## Start Menu

 The Start Menu gives you a selection of the modi you can use; it is a multi-level menu (up to three levels deep).
 The top level is always displayed on the top line, the second level on the 2nd line and the third level on the 3rd line underneath the status line.
 The current selection in the current menu level is displayed in bold.
 When you are in top or second level, and there exists a sub-menu a level down, you will see two dots (..) on the line below the current entry.

+The devices stores the last executed command (the last mode that was used) in non-volatile storage, and when you switch on the device (or wake it up from deep sleep), the menu will show the last mode used.

 Here are the various selections you can choose from the Start Menu (more detailed information can be found further down):